Comparing Autoscope Technologies (AATC) & The Competition

 |1.80%

-Autoscope Technologies has a beta of 0.9, indicating that its stock price is 10% less volatile than the S&P 500.
-Comparatively, Autoscope Technologies’ peers have a beta of 1.03, indicating that their average stock price is 3% more volatile than the S&P 500.
+Autoscope Technologies has a beta of 0.9, suggesting that its stock price is 10% less volatile than the S&P 500.
+Comparatively, Autoscope Technologies’ competitors have a beta of 1.03, suggesting that their average stock price is 3% more volatile than the S&P 500.

-This is a breakdown of current ratings for Autoscope Technologies and its peers, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Autoscope Technologies and its competitors, as provided by MarketBeat.com.

 |Sell Ratings